renovate-bot/GoogleCloudPlatform-_-cloud-run-kafka-scaler/README.md

 In the logs of your Kafka autoscaler service, you should see messages like *There are currently X consumers and Y total lag.
 Recommending Z consumers.*

+If the OUTPUT_SCALER_METRICS flag is enabled, you can also find scaler Cloud Monitoring metrics under `custom.googleapis.com/cloud-run-kafkascaler/`.

 ## Reference: Scaling Configuration